 Understanding the ecological impacts of Pied Crows

 As a generalist predator, Pied Crows may impose heavy predation pressure on a variety of prey species.
 Anecdotal evidence suggests that Pied Crows present a risk to threatened species, such as endangered breeding waders and range- restricted tortoises.
-Recently, researchers and conservation organisations have begun drawing attention to the knowledge gap with regards to the ecological impacts of Pied Crows, emphasizing the need for more studies.
+Recently, researchers and conservation organisations have begun drawing attention to the knowledge gap with regards to the ecological impacts of Pied Crows, emphasising the need for more studies.
 Indeed, there is little information about the basic life history of Pied Crows, which is an essential component for understanding the potential impacts of a predator.
 We aim to contribute to filling these knowledge gaps.
-Previous research has focused on quantifying predation on tortoises and avian nest predation.
-Our current research builds on other research conducted at the Fitz, which suggested that crows may benefit from the road kills.
-We are exploring whether nesting densities or breeding demography differ depending on proximity to roads of different types (tar or gravel) and their associated road kills.
-Other research aims to improve our basic ecological understanding of the species.
+Previous Fitz research has focused on quantifying predation on tortoises and avian nest predation.
+Our current research builds on that research, which suggested that crows may benefit from scavenging on the carcasses of road kills.
+To test this idea, we are exploring whether nesting densities or breeding demography differ depending on proximity to roads of different types (tar or gravel) and their associated levels of road kills.

-Our research is currently focussed in the Hantam Karoo (Succulent Karoo).
-Within our study area we have crows nesting adjacent to tar roads and to gravel roads and we are examining the numbers of road kills found on these different roads, as well as monitoring the breeding crows that nest nearby.
-Additionally, we are seeking to understand the species’ home ranges and ranging behaviours both inside and outside of breeding seasons by using GPS tracking devices.
+Our research is focussed in the Hantam Karoo (Succulent Karoo), where crow densities are known to have increased substantially.
+Within our study area we have crows nesting adjacent to tar roads and to gravel roads and we are examining the numbers of road kills found on these different roads, as well as monitoring the abundance and breeding performance of the crows which nest by these different road types.

 Impact of the project

-This research aims to build our understanding of whether the increase in Pied Crows in certain regions of South Africa represents a conservation problem, and if so, what management actions might be most effective to deal with these concerns.
+This research aims to build on our understanding of drivers of increasing Pied Crow abundances in certain regions of South Africa and determine the associated conservation problem, and if so, what management actions might be most effective to deal with these concerns.